tizuWare/.github/profile/README.md

 ## Lastly, here are some ideas to get you started:
 🙋‍♀️ A short introduction - what is your organization all about?
 WPF applications.

 🌈 Contribution guidelines - how can the community get involved?
-If you worked so hard on something, you can push request it.
-It will get accepted or rejected.
-No in-between.
+Just work on something and it'll get accepted or rejected.

 👩‍💻 Useful resources - where can the community find your docs?
 Nowhere.
 All over the place.
 Is there anything else the community should know?
 No.